Alec Baldwin to give his account of fatal 'Rust' shooting

 LOS ANGELES, Dec 2 (Reuters) - Alec Baldwin's first public account of the fatal shooting on the set of his movie "Rust" will be broadcast on Thursday, about six weeks after a gun he was using during a rehearsal fired off a live bullet, killing a cinematographer.

 Baldwin has given an interview that ABC television's George Stephanopoulos described as raw and detailed.
-ABC will broadcast the interview on Thursday evening about the tragedy, which is still being investigated by authorities in New Mexico.
+ABC will broadcast the interview about the tragedy, which is still being investigated by authorities in New Mexico, on Thursday evening.

 In an advance excerpt, Baldwin said he did not pull the trigger on the gun, opening the possibility that the .45 caliber Colt revolver had gone off accidentally.